 Stars ate very slowly.
 She licked the porridge out of the bowl like a cat, smacking her lips with each lick and flicking her ears excitedly.

 ‘Good, huh?’
 Ka’harja scooped some into a bowl for himself and stood next to Stars as she nodded happily.
-He decided to open the window a crack.
-The steam from cooking had made it almost impossible to see out of.
+He decided to open the window a crack, as the steam from cooking was making it hard to see out of.

 Stars watched him open the window with quiet amazement.
 She continued to stare outside for quite a while.
 There was a wistful look on her face as she started to speak.
 ‘The sky is so kama here.’

 ‘It is beautiful, isn’t it?’
 Ka’harja agreed.
 ‘Much better than in the Heck’ne.’

 ‘You’ve been to the Heck’ne?’
 Stars turned her curious stare to Ka’harja.
 Then she smiled.
 ‘Oh, yes!
 You said that yesterday.’